-The Northeast Unschooling Conference boasts a variety of robust programming designed to appeal to all members of your family.
-Our programming comes in four categories: funshops, panels, discussions, and presentations.
+The Northeast Unschooling Conference boasts a variety of robust programming, organized into four types of events: funshops, panels, discussions, and presentations.

 Funshops are hands-on, interest driven programs where people share skills, create community, learn, and play!

 Panels aim to represent a particular demographic, such as grown unschoolers, or address a particular topic, such as concerns around math.
 Three or more presenters with a depth and breadth of knowledge will speak about their own unschooling journeys, and answer your questions.

 Discussions provide an opportunity for our community to come together around a particular topic, sharing wisdom, talking, and listening.
 These may be unschooling specific topics, closed identity groups, discussions about social issues, and much more!
 Each discussion will have at least one facilitator to keep the conversation on track.

 Presentations allow one facilitator to take the lead, creating a workshop or speech on a specific topic such as college entry, traveling full-time with young unschoolers, or making a career on YouTube.